 Ms. Hanlon received her Associates Arts Degree in Business Administration from Strayer University in Washington, DC.

-In addition, to assist clients with further expertise, Catalyst has in place a set of alliances with other regulatory experts and former FDA decision makers to ensure clients get the level of expertise needed for each policy goal.
+In addition, Catalyst has in place a set of alliances with external advisors to ensure clients get the level of expertise needed for each policy goal.

 · Leaders in patient advocacy